 The amount of benefit gets complicated.
-If neither spouse has claimed benefits, and the surviving spouse works, he or she will receive theirs or the deceased spouses—generally whichever is larger.
+If neither spouse has claimed benefits, and the surviving spouse works, they will receive theirs or the deceased spouse's—generally whichever is larger.
 If one was claiming benefits and one was not, the surviving spouse will need help figuring out how to maximize their benefits.

 How Widow or Widower Benefits Are Taxed

 The tax treatment is much the same as if the person was paying based on their own years of services.
-Up to 85 percent of the benefits received might be taxable but that depends on a lot of factors but most notable is the income test.
+Up to 85% of the benefits received might be taxable but that depends on a lot of factors.
+Most notable is the income test.

 According to Social Security, 98 of every 100 children could get benefits.
-If the deceased parent’s child is under the age of 18, or 19 if they’re attending elementary or secondary school full time, he or she qualifies for survivor benefits.
+If the deceased parent’s child is under the age of 18, or 19 if they’re attending elementary or secondary school full time, they qualify for survivor benefits.

 They can also receive benefits at any age if they were disabled before the age of 22 and remain disabled.
 Stepchildren, grandchildren, step-grandchildren, or adopted children may also qualify for benefits.
-Eligible children can receive up to 75 percent of the deceased parent’s basic benefit.
+Eligible children can receive up to 75% of the deceased parent’s basic benefit.